EsmeYi/UNet-CRF-RNN/README.md

 3. [CRF-RNN]()

-This repo implemented an edge-aware U-Net with CRF-RNN layer, and also provide some extract models for comparison.
+This repo provides an edge-aware U-Net with CRF-RNN layer, and also provides some extract models for comparison, like SegNet, FCN, vanilla U-Net and so on.

 ~~~
 modelFns = { 'unet':Models.VanillaUnet.VanillaUnet,